dotama/fs-php/Docs/Configuration.md

 # Configuration

-The file `fs.php` contains a `config` function.
-It loads the `fs.config.php` file in the same folder, which allows the basic configuration.
+Configuration of `fs-php` is handled via the `fs.config.php` file that lives next to  `fs.php`.
+This allows the basic configuration.
 The following objects and variables can be configured:

- * `$bucketPath` - MUST be configured to point to the place where the files should be located.
+ * `string $bucketPath` - MUST be configured to point to the place where the files should be located.

- * `$bucketConfigFiles` - Optional.
+ * `array[string] $bucketConfigFiles` - Optional.
 Can be set to contain further files inside the bucket that should be loaded.

     Example: